Hot Flashes (Flushes) & Night Sweats

 During my time as a building society cashier it wasn’t uncommon to see one of your colleagues suddenly removing jackets, jumpers or cardigans and pulling blouses out of waistbands – this is one of the most usual symptoms of perimenopause.

-The exact cause of hot flashes and night sweats is not fully understood, but it is thought to be related to the drop in estrogen levels – those pesky hormones again.
-Estrogen helps to regulate body temperature, so when levels drop, it can lead to hot flashes and night sweats.
+The exact cause of hot flashes and night sweats is not fully understood, but it is thought to be related to the drop in oestrogen levels – those pesky hormones again, which helps to regulate body temperature, so when levels drop, it can lead to hot flashes and night sweats.

 Fortunately, there are a number of things you can do to manage these symptoms, including: